On the Distribution of SINR for Widely Linear MMSE MIMO Systems with Rectilinear or Quasi-Rectilinear Signals: Conclusion and Outlook

-The post-detection SINR of WLMMSE MIMO systems with real-valued constellations has been studied over uncorrelated Rayleigh fading channels.
-We have first illustrated that the SINR expression can be interpreted in general as a sum of $N_t$ different and independent gamma random variables, where $N_t$ is the number of transmit antennas.
-Furthermore, its analytic PDF for WLMMSE MIMO systems with $N_t=2,3$ and an approximate closed form PDF valid for WLMMSE MIMO systems of arbitrary size, have been subsequently derived.
-The so-obtained PDFs have enabled more performance evaluations of WLMMSE MIMO receivers in terms of the outage probability, the symbol error rate, and the diversity gain, presented in closed form.
+{{We have introduced a}} post-detection SINR analysis of WLMMSE MIMO systems with rectilinear or QR signals over uncorrelated Rayleigh fading channels.
+We have derived first an analytic PDF {{of the SINR}} for WLMMSE MIMO systems with $N_t=2,3$ and subsequently, an approximate closed form PDF valid for {{an}} arbitrary size WLMMSE MIMO system.
+The so-obtained PDFs have enabled meaningful performance evaluations of WLMMSE MIMO receivers in terms of the outage probability, the symbol error rate, and the diversity gain, all presented in closed form.
 Finally, the theoretical findings have been verified through Monte Carlo simulations.

+{ As future work, since the rectilinear and QR modulations considered in this paper are with equal power, which relate to a small portion of practical communication applications, we shall further extend our PDF distribution analysis for transmit signals with different phase offsets and unequal powers.
+This is mathematically achievable, because more general OQPSK-type signals, e.g., minimum-shift keying and Gaussian minimum-shift keying, are essentially the sum of several amplitude-modulated OQPSK components.
+Besides, when the number of transmit antennas $N_t > 3$, we can expect that the analytic PDF of the SINR becomes more complicated than \eqref{Eq:WL_SINR_PDF_Nrx3}.
+A worthwhile attempt is to investigate the analytic SINR distribution in terms of the cumulative distribution function, rather than the PDF.
+In this way, the Whittaker-M function might enable an analytic solution, expressed in a finite series \cite{gradshteyn2007table}. }

 \begin{appendices}